huo-feng-ding/keyjump.yazi/README.md

 ## Global mode

-Global mode, you can jump to everywhere.not only current window. you also can use "Space" key to select/unselect item, and press "Esc" to exit.
+Global mode, you can jump to everywhere.not only current window. you also can use "Space" key to select/unselect item

 https://github.com/DreamMaoMao/keyjump.yazi/assets/30348075/0a7a44cd-a91b-4377-9787-f4babb0303bf